Who else needs a holiday?To make planning a bit easier, I have taken weather into account and listed some great local options for winter.

 1.4 million people visit the Kruger National Park every year.
 Make sure one of those people is you.
 Kruger National Park is the largest game reserve in South Africa and the second largest in Africa.
 In fact, it is larger than Israel.
 The big five can be spotted there (lion, buffalo, leopard, rhino and elephants).
 And guess what?
 The winter season is a favourable time to spot animals.

 I have been to Sun City numerous times but it never gets old.
 Stay at one of 4 of their hotels or do a day visit.
-The weather forecast says you can expect highs of 26 degC on Friday 16th June so you can definitely enjoy swimming in the huge wave pool at the Valley of the Waves.
+You can expect highs up to 26 degrees Celsius in winter so you can definitely enjoy swimming in the huge wave pool at the Valley of the Waves.
 Plus they have new slides!
 On my latest visit, I went for High Tea at the 5 star Palace of The Lost City hotel.
 High tea is served daily at 3pm.
 I share more on this lavish experience in a previous post: High tea at the Palace of The Lost City.

 Hartbeestpoort Dam (aka Harties) is a 1hour 20min drive from Joburg.
 I have not yet traveled to Harties but it is definitely on my list.
 Why go there?
 For the water sports, the wildlife, to ride a hot air balloon or relax in a serene environment.